TL;DR (The Quick Version)

 If you only have 30 minutes, do these first:

-- Update headline (10 minutes) - Highest impact change
+- Update headline (10 minutes) - Highest impact change.
+Use our Headline Analyzer to test it first.

 - Update photo (5 minutes) - If current photo is outdated